Juheon811/Juheon811.github.io/virtualwater.md

 # 💡 1.
 Research Question and Research Gap
 <br><br>
 ### **What is the structure of the virtual water trade network between major countries in the world?**
-<br><br>
 Previous studies have primarily focused on virtual water trade related to **agricultural products**.
 Also, most of them have simply compared the total import and export volumes by country.
-This study introduces a methodology called **Social Network Analysis**
-to quantitatively analyze the structural characteristics of virtual water trade,
-and provides an integrated analysis of virtual water trade networks across the **entire industrial structure**.
+This study introduces a methodology called **Social Network Analysis** to quantitatively analyze the structural characteristics of virtual water trade and provides an integrated analysis of virtual water trade networks across the **entire industrial structure**.

 ---